xyxiaoyou/spark/docs/configuration.md

   <td><code>spark.memory.useLegacyMode</code></td>
   <td>false</td>
   <td>
-    ​Whether to enable the legacy memory management mode used in Spark 1.5 and before.
+    Whether to enable the legacy memory management mode used in Spark 1.5 and before.
     The legacy mode rigidly partitions the heap space into fixed-size regions, potentially leading to excessive spilling if the application was not tuned.
     The following deprecated memory fraction configurations are not read unless this is enabled: